 Don't miss the JOHN KNOX @ 500 TOUR (1514-2014) of Scotland and northern England with author, Douglas Bond ITINERARY.
-Register today and get a free copy of my new release, The Poetic Wonder of Isaac Watts.
+Register today.
 It will be a tour to remember!
 Join the folks who have already registered for this tour, but hurry.
-The Reformation Tour, 2013, was fully subscribed many months before the tour, so don't delay.
+We will be closing registration very soon.

 "It was a 5-star tour on a 3-star budget!
 Every day was like a foretaste of heaven!"
 2009 traveler.
 Hear what other Bond-tour travelers say about the tours